phoubia/vexillon/source/README.md

   <img src="https://img.shields.io/badge/language-qss-blue">
 </p>

-Download and modify the files in this folder and paste them in your Vexillon directory.
-You are not allowed to sell it or anything, to share it with other Vexillon users share it in our Discord Server.
-We all know how our ui doesn't look very great.
-Doing this helps alot of people out
+Download and modify the stylesheet file, click on this link to know how to work with qss which is very similar as css.
+Put the stylesheet file in the same directory as the vexillon.exe executable.

 > [!NOTE]
 > The liscense below is only for the file included in this folder being the stylesheet.